danomatika/ofxPd/README.md

 ### For Linux (Makefiles & Codeblocks):

-* edit addons.make in your project folder and add the following line to the end of the file:
+Edit addons.make in your project folder and add the following line to the end of the file:
 	<pre>ofxPd</pre>

 Using ofxPd with Visual Studio